Old Main

 Certification Exam

-Upon completion of the MSN Certificate program, graduates are eligible to sit for a targeted certificate examination offered by one of the national credentialing centers.
+Upon completion of the certificate program, graduates are eligible to sit for a targeted certificate examination offered by one of the national credentialing centers.
 Once certified, graduates from the PMHNP track, who have successfully passed their national specialty boards certification can apply for an Advanced Practice license in their state of residence to be eligible to practice independently in their specialty as an PMHNP-BC.

 *Please see specific state requirements for APN licensure